 - Greater Vancouver Board of Trade, Member

-- The University of British Columbia, Civil Procedure, Adjunct Professor (2018-present)
+- Peter A. Allard School of Law, Civil Procedure, Adjunct Professor (2018-present)

 Recognitions & Rankings